 A frequent question is whether it’s possible to run the Android x86 emulator, instead of the ARM emulators.

-Alternatives (for other stacks)⚓
+Alternatives (for other stacks) ⚓

-Another alternative might be to use a service like AWS Device Farm or Open STF, where you can run the tests on real devices instead of in an emulator.
+You can use robolectric for unit tests.
+You can also use a service like AWS Device Farm or Open STF, where you can run the tests on real devices instead of in an emulator.
 Bitrise integrations are available for both those services.

 If you know about any other, feel free to contact us!